SelectUSA/website/2015-summit/_posts/2015-04-07-plenary-session-videos.md

 [Download the full video](http://trade.gov/videos/2015-susa-summit-investment-us-economic-resurgence-panel-032315.mp4) (132MB)

 The Honorable Jeffrey Zients, Director of the National Economic Council at the White House, moderates a panel discussion on why this is the right time for international businesses to expand operations in the United States.

+Panelists:
-Panelists: Frederico Fleury Curado, President and CEO of Embraer; Thomas Donohue, President and CEO of the U.S. Chamber of Commerce; Takeshi "Tak" Niinami, President and CEO of Suntory Holdings; and David Rubenstein, Co-Founder and Co-CEO of the Carlyle Group.
+* Frederico Fleury Curado, President and CEO of Embraer
+* Thomas Donohue, President and CEO of the U.S. Chamber of Commerce
+* Takeshi "Tak" Niinami, President and CEO of Suntory Holdings
+* David Rubenstein, Co-Founder and Co-CEO of the Carlyle Group

 ## <a name="buffett"></a>Warren Buffett's Video Address